tomwhite/tomwhite.github.com/about.md

 In 1996 I moved to London to start work at [Reuters](https://en.wikipedia.org/wiki/Reuters), where I learnt C and HTML, and the then newly-minted Java programming language.
 I then worked at a small Java consultancy called Objective, before joining Kizoom in 1999.
-Kizoom was my first startup - we built apps to make commuters lives easier by providing services to plan train journeys, get alerted to tube delays, or find out when the next bus was due.
+Kizoom was my first startup - we built phone apps to make commuters lives easier by providing services to plan train journeys, get alerted to tube delays, or find out when the next bus was due.
+(This was on phones like the [Nokia 7110](https://en.wikipedia.org/wiki/Nokia_7110) - long before the iPhone came out.)

 In 1998 I met Eliane, and our daughters were born in 2002 and 2004.
 In 2007 we left London and moved to Crickhowell in the [Brecon Beacons](https://en.wikipedia.org/wiki/Brecon_Beacons) in Wales.